 Drop in for advice, or if you prefer, Whistler Visitor Centre agents are also availabe to answer questions by phone and email.

 Where is the Whistler Visitor Centre?

 The Whistler Visitor Centre is located at 4230 Gateway Drive Whistler, adjacent to the bus and taxi loop.
 Parking is available outside the Centre for 15 minutes, or you can park in the Day Lots located on Blackcomb Way.

 COVID-19 Safety Plan for the Whistler Visitor Centre

 As we continue to work through the COVID-19 pandemic, the health and safety of all visitors and employees is a top priority ensuring the necessary steps are taken to support a safe environment.

-Aligned with that, Tourism Whistler is required by section 21 (2)(c) of the Workers Compensation Act to establish occupational health and safety policies in accordance with Occupational Health & Safety Regulation, and have been directed by WorkSafe BC to develop a COVID-19 Safety Plan that outlines the guidelines, policies, and protocols in place to reduce the risk of COVID-19 transmission.
-In accordance with the Provincial Health Officer, the plan will be posted at the workplace and available to all employees.
+Aligned with that, Tourism Whistler is required by section 21 (2)(c) of the Workers Compensation Act to establish occupational health and safety policies in accordance with Occupational Health & Safety Regulation, and have been directed by WorkSafe BC to develop a Communicable Disease Prevention Plan that outlines the guidelines, policies, and protocols in place to reduce the risk of COVID-19 transmission.

 Outline of protocols for the Whistler Visitor Centre: